cagov/design-system/components/content-navigation/readme.md

 ### Review items specific to the page navigation accessibility

-- Make sure that content navigation component is using a navigation landmark (enclosed into `nav` tag) and has ARIA label (has `aria-labelledby` attribute).
+- Make sure that page navgiation component uses a navigation landmark (enclosed into `nav` tag) and has ARIA label (has `aria-labelledby` attribute).
-- Make sure that content menu’s visual heading (which is usually “On this page”) has `id` attribute that is referenced in nav’s `aria-labelledby` attribute.
+- Make sure that page navigation’s visual heading (which is usually “On this page”) has `id` attribute that is referenced in nav’s `aria-labelledby` attribute.
-- Ensure that menu items are keyboard operable and focus is never hidden from users.
+- Ensure that navigation items are keyboard operable and focus is never hidden from users.
-- Make sure that each nav item has solid, 2px outline that is using `—-highlight-color` variable on focused state.
+- Make sure that each navigation item has solid, 2px outline that is using `—-highlight-color` variable on focused state.

 ### Standard accessibility review